Qitmeer/whitepaper/WhitePaper/2B Issuance.md

 		VALUE: 100
 ```

-### Unmint
+### Unmint Token
-In addition to mint token, we can unmint token.
-Like we cannot build token from nothing, we cannot destroy tokens into ashes, instead, we melt  tokens into HLC.
+In addition to mint token, the Token can unmint. as the Token  we cannot build from nothing, we cannot destroy tokens into ashes, instead, we melt  tokens into HLC.
 Also, tokens can be melt into the same amount of HLC sands.
 So, tokens have minimum value sustain.

-HLC encourages token holders to increase their token values rather than unminting them.
+However, HLC encourages token holders to increase their token values rather than unminting them.
 But there are some scenarios to make unminting practical, such as stable coins.
 So, HLC only allow the token issuer to umint tokens.

 ```YAML
 INPUTS: